metal3-io/metal3-docs/design/hostclaim-multitenancy.md

 ### Risks and Mitigations

+#### Handling of Roles and HostDeployPolicy

+Roles and HostDeployPolicy have complementary roles but must be maintained in a coordinated manner.
+Each cluster manager must have a namespace for his HostClaims.
+This can be the cluster namespace or another one if the cluster description and the BareMetalHosts are not in the same management cluster.
+In this namespace he must have full rights on HostClaims and the associated secrets.

+He should also have read rights (but no modification permissions) on HardwareData in at least all the namespaces that allow his own HostClaim namespace for binding with BareMetalHost.
+HostDeployPolicy should be consistent with those rights but nothing will ensure the coherence.
+Deployment may then fail as the remote user will not be able to access the HardwareData resource to build cloud-init metadata.

 #### Security Impact of Making BareMetalHost Selection Cluster-wide

 The main difference between Metal3 machines and HostClaims it the